 Do’s & Don’ts: Choosing an Essay Topic

-- Confusing a Gimmick with Originality.
+- What do you want the college to know about you?
 Each year students tell us they want a clever angle for their college essay.
 They mention the cousin who wrote about his favorite ice cream flavor and what it revealed about him or how a neighbor compared her life journey to playing a game of Risk.
 They focus on finding a gimmick instead of a genuine message about themselves.
 “Tell me a story about you,” is what Jennifer England, senior associate director of admission at Lawrence University in Wisconsin, tells students.
 “Don’t write something you think we want to read.”
 College admissions counselors are not looking for some particular style of writing or topic.
 They want to see students choose a topic that only they could write—one that is representative and unique to their own experiences.

 - Oversharing.
 There is a fine line between revealing who you are and what you believe in — and sharing information that crosses a line and is inappropriate for a college essay.
 While there may be exceptions, certain topics should be off limits such as referring to bodily functions or discussing serious abuse or mental health issues in such detail that admissions officers will wonder about the student’s current well-being.
-According to Ms. England, there are times when a traumatic story is important for a student to share because it impacts how he thinks about himself or has impacted school performance.
+According to Ms. England, there are times when a traumatic story is important for students to share because it impacts how they think about themselves or has impacted school performance.
 “Talk about the personal growth since the experience rather than the incident itself,” said Ms. England.
 This article in The New York Times provides examples of students who hurt their chances for admission due to their poor judgment.

 - Topics That Are Overused.
 A good piece of writing will be successful regardless of the topic.
 However, it is important for students to know that there are certain topics that admissions officers see frequently and should be broached from a unique perspective.
 The “Big Win” essay where students discuss their game-changing moment, “The Torn ACL” or “The Concussion,” or “Why My Summer Camp Means So Much,” are subjects that require a unique approach.